cloudify-cosmo/getcloudify.org/source/guide/3.2/dsl-spec-relationships.md

       deploy: 2
 {%endhighlight%}

-When deployed, we will have 2 instances of the `application` node and 2 instances of the `database` node. *All* `application` node instances will be connected to *all* `database` node instances as follows:
+When deployed, we will have 2 node instances of the `application` node and 2 node instances of the `database` node. *All* `application` node instances will be connected to *all* `database` node instances as follows:

 ![all_to_all diagram](/guide/images3/guide/relationships-all-to-all.png)